Motokaptia/ember-cli-prerender/README.md

 ### Installation

 - `ember install ember-cli-prerender`
+- `ember generate sitemap-utils`
+- `ember generate sitemap xml` (optional, for submitting to search engines)
+- `ember generate sitemap txt` (required for the prerendering functionality to work)
+- If you're using [dynamic segments](https://guides.emberjs.com/v2.13.0/routing/defining-your-routes/#toc_dynamic-segments), edit `utils/dynamic-segment-resolver.js` so that it returns possible values for each dynamic segment ([Example](tests/dummy/app/utils/dynamic-segment-resolver.js)).
 - Configure the addon in your `ember-cli-build.js`:
 ```js
   var app = new EmberApp(defaults, {